Photo of person with long, blue hair facing away from the camera and wearing an olive green shirt. White background.

 Floss is a fascinating topic.
 It’s one of those dental hygiene issues where the big health/safety, sustainability and adoption come into play quite separately.

 We know that plastic floss isn’t good for your health.
 It would be great if there was silicone floss that lasted for years so we could just reuse.
-One company called “simplyfloss” has this option, but the silicone floss doesn’t last years. https://simplyfloss.com/ So is it more eco-friendly?
+One company called “simplyfloss” has this option, but the silicone floss doesn’t last very long.
+And because silicone is energy intensive to make, this wouldn’t be eco-friendly. https://simplyfloss.com/

-We can also look at floss made of silk.
-I read a paper stating that silk floss isn’t practical for scalability reasons. https://www.openlca.org/wp-content/uploads/2021/10/Report_Dental_Floss_LCA.pdf
+I also looked at floss made of silk.
+But this paper says that silk floss isn’t practical for scalability reasons. https://www.openlca.org/wp-content/uploads/2021/10/Report_Dental_Floss_LCA.pdf

 There’s also floss made of corn.
 Some reviewers said it tends to break easily.
 Others said it was great but pretty expensive.
 It claims to be compostable, but most of the time that really means it’s “compostable in an industrial lab” so make sure to ask the company for that information before buying. https://www.thereducereport.com/home/fresh-labs-corn-floss-2020-review-vegan-refillable-plastic-free-floss